Derived $\ell$-adic zeta functions: Introduction

 We view this work as part of a larger program to lift motivic measures to the spectral/homotopical level.
 For example, the outline we follow should adapt to give lifts for other cohomologically defined motivic measures, e.g. $p$-adic zeta functions, Serre polynomials, and the Gillet--Soul\'e measure \cite{GS}.
-One might similarly ask for lifts of Kapranov's motivic zeta function, or of the motivic measure used by Larsen and Lunts \cite{LL} to show that motivic zeta function is {\em not} rational as a map out of $K_0(\Var_{\Cb})$.
+One might similarly ask for lifts of Kapranov's motivic zeta function, or of the motivic measure used by Larsen and Lunts \cite{LL} to show that motivic zeta function is \emph{not} rational as a map out of $K_0(\Var_{\Cb})$.
 See Section~\ref{sec:prospects} for a more detailed discussion.

-This paper is organized as folows.
-In Section~\ref{sec:prelim}, we quickly review Waldhausen $K$-theory and introduce $SW$-categories.
+This paper is organized as follows.
+In Section \ref{sec:prelim}, we quickly review Waldhausen $K$-theory and introduce SW-categories.
 In Section~\ref{sec:prelim-coh}, we review the background and necessary results from $\ell$-adic cohomology and Galois representations.
-In Section~\ref{sec:zeta}, we prove Theorem~\ref{thm:main} and Corollary~\ref{cor:HWzeta}.
-In Section~\ref{sec:nontriv}, we use the derived zeta function to do calculations and prove Theorem~\ref{thm:calc}.
+In Section ~\ref{sec:approach} we review our general approach to constructing derived motivic measures, and provide the the construction of the motivic measure arising from singular cohomology.
+Section~\ref{sec:longproof} contains the full construction of the derived $\ell$-adic zeta function.
+In Section~\ref{sec:nontriv} we use the results of the previous section to construct nontrivial elements in the higher K-theory of varieties over both $\CC$ and finite fields.
 We close, in Section~\ref{sec:prospects}, by discussing questions for future work.